 Dick Wolf’s “Chicago Fire” Trilogy includes Chicago Med, Chicago Fire, and Chicago P.D. which also stars Jason Beghe.
 In the series, Bush starred as Detective Erin Lindsay, whom she portrays for four seasons.
 After that fourth season, she decided she’d had enough because the show was not easy to film and ultimately was bad for her health.
 She disclosed this on “The Armchair Expert,” Dax Shepard’s podcast, that she was used to being hard working.
 She described herself as a “workhorse” and “tugboat” doing a job until it was done, regardless of the effects it had on her.

 While filming Chicago P.D., she was doing exactly that while she prioritized the show and work.
 However, her body was running ragged and wearing her out.
 Another factor that made her life difficult was when they would go film in the snow.
 This started happening because the writers (who lived in Los Angeles) thought snow was “so cool on camera” and started writing lots of scenes taking place in the snow.
-For Bush, this was the straw that broke the camel’s back.
+For Bush, this was the last straw.
 However, she was still contracted for three more seasons of her seven-year contract.
 She met with the network and spoke to them about leaving the show, saying she felt unhappy, uncared for, and overworked.
-Still, they wouldn’t to let her go easily.
+Still, they wouldn’t let her go easily.

 In her words, the work situation was a “consistent onslaught barrage of abusive behavior.”
 It ended with her giving the network an ultimatum: she was either going to be allowed to leave on her own accord, or she was going to sue the network and write an op-ed to the New York Times, exposing the working conditions that had her wanting to leave.
 Bush told the network that she would film 23 more episodes and then bounce.
 She expressed the difficulty she felt leaving her co-stars, team, and crew members, especially considering she left not too long after another co-star Matt Olmstead, had done the same.